ivalentinee/ivalentinee.github.io/en/_posts/2021-09-24-emacs-on-windows.md

 ## Adopting emacs configuration
 Emacs config from Linux didn't allow Emacs to start normally, so I had to fix it.

-Specifically, I had to turn off pinentry integration (it makes no sense in Windows anyway):
+Specifically, I had to turn off pinentry integration (it makes no sense on Windows anyway):
 ```elisp
 (if (string= system-type "gnu/linux")
     (progn (setenv "INSIDE_EMACS" (format "%s,comint" emacs-version))